aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

    - !Ref EnvType
    - prod
 ```
 Next, associate conditions to resources you want to conditionally provision based on the `IsProduction` condition.
-In the following code, you associate the `Volume` and `MountPoint` resources with `IsProduction`.
+In the following example, you associate the `Volume` and `MountPoint` resources with `IsProduction`.
 Therefore, these resources are created only when the `IsProduction` condition is true: that is, if the `EnvType` parameter value is equal to `prod`.
 Otherwise, only the EC2 instance resource will be provisioned.

 Copy the content below, and paste it in the `condition-resource.yaml` file by appending it to the existing file content: